 Jojoba oil is an incredibly lightweight and breathable oil.
 The oil is great for combination skin that still needs some moisture.
-Because jojoba dissolves excess sebum production, it also helps to control your shine.
-A real must-have in your skincare routine if resolving oily skin is your goal.
+Because jojoba dissolves excess sebum production, it also helps control your shine.
+A real must-have in your skincare routine if treating oily skin is your goal.

 2. Dry skin

 Mix 3-5 drops of oil with your night cream and apply to both the face and neck.
-You can also slather on your moisturizer to create a protective barrier to prevent dry air from pulling the moisture out of the skin.
+You can also spread your moisturizer to create a protective barrier to prevent dry air from stripping the moisture from the skin.